HEIGE-PCloud/Notion-Hugo/README.md

 ### Create a new repo from this template

 Click the green "Use this template" button in the upper-right corner to create your repo from this template.
+Choose "public" for the repository visibility.

 <picture>
   <source width="382" media="(prefers-color-scheme: light)" srcset="https://user-images.githubusercontent.com/52968553/188245872-0aa640e4-ea85-4fc7-8035-7a267b7a28a2.png">